knative/docs/serving/samples/helloworld-php/README.md

-# Hello World - PHP sample
+# Hello World - PHP

-This sample application shows how to create a hello world application in PHP.
+A simple web app written in PHP that you can use for testing.application in PHP.
-When called, this application reads an env variable 'TARGET' and prints "Hello World: ${TARGET}!".
+It reads in an env variable `TARGET` and prints "Hello World: ${TARGET}".
 If TARGET is not specified, it will use "NOT SPECIFIED" as the TARGET.

 ## Prerequisites

-* You have a Kubernetes cluster with Knative installed.
-Follow the [installation instructions](https://github.com/knative/install/) if you need to do this.
+* A Kubernetes Engine cluster with Knative installed.
+Follow the [installation instructions](https://github.com/knative/install/) if you need to create one.
-* You have installed and initialized [Google Cloud SDK](https://cloud.google.com/sdk/docs/) and have created a project in Google Cloud.
+* The [Google Cloud SDK](https://cloud.google.com/sdk/docs/) is installed and initalized.
 * You have `kubectl` configured to connect to the Kubernetes cluster running Knative.
+If you created your cluster using the Google Cloud SDK, this has already be done.
+If you created your cluster from the Google Cloud Console, run the following command, replacing `CLUSTER_NAME` with the name of your cluster:

+    ```bash
+    gcloud containers clusters get-credentials CLUSTER_NAME
+    ```

-## Steps to recreate the sample code
+## Recreating the sample code

 While you can clone all of the code from this directory, hello world apps are generally more useful if you build them step-by-step.
 The following instructions recreate the source files from this folder.

 1. Create a new directory and cd into it:
     ````shell